 As far as Aerospace Logic goes...
 Outstanding product.
 Aerospace Logic service is interesting.
 Overall, no regrets.

-Installation, in the end, was not overly problematic, but it did take the guys a long time to figure out where and how to run the wires.
+Installation, in the end, was not overly problematic.
+It did take the guys a long time to figure out where and how to run the wires.
 Charged labor was 76 hours.
 No hiccups once calibrated, but that process also was poorly outlined.
-Overall installation was not straightforward, but I suspect it will be with practice…
+Overall installation was not straightforward, but I suspect it will be with practice.

 If your airplane is down for an upgrade, I would send your old fuel senders to CiES.
-This will insure that the senders are appropriately set up the first time.
-Beech, in all their wisdom, made numerous different senders, inverting the bolt patterns on some, etc.
+This will ensure that the senders are appropriately set up the first time.
+Beechcraft, in all of their wisdom, made numerous different senders, inverting the bolt patterns on some, etc.